Province of Maryland: The Protestant Revolution of 1689

-In 1689, Maryland Puritans, by now a substantial majority in the colony, revolted against the proprietary government, in part because of the apparent preferment of Catholics like Colonel Henry Darnall to official positions of power.
+In 1689, Maryland Puritans, by then a substantial majority in the colony, revolted against the proprietary government, in part because of the apparent preferment of Catholics like Colonel Henry Darnall to official positions of power.
 Led by Colonel John Coode, an army of 700 Puritans defeated a proprietarial army led by Colonel Darnall.
 Darnall later wrote: "Wee being in this condition and no hope left of quieting the people thus enraged, to prevent effusion of blood, capitulated and surrendered."
 The victorious Coode and his Puritans set up a new government that outlawed Catholicism, and Darnall was deprived of all his official roles.
 Coode's government was, however, unpopular; and William III installed a Crown-appointed governor in 1692.
 This was Lionel Copley who governed Maryland until his death in 1694 and was replaced by Francis Nicholson.

-After this "Protestant Revolution" in Maryland, Darnall was forced, like many other Catholics, to maintain a secret chapel in his home in order to celebrate the Roman Catholic Mass.
+After this "Protestant Revolution" in Maryland, Darnall was forced, like many other Catholics, to maintain a secret chapel in his home in order to celebrate the Catholic Mass.
 In 1704, an Act was passed "to prevent the growth of Popery in this Province", preventing Catholics from holding political office.

-Full religious toleration would not be restored in Maryland until the American Revolution, when Darnall's great-grandson Charles Carroll of Carrollton, arguably the wealthiest Catholic in Maryland, signed the American Declaration of Independence.
+Darnall's great-grandson Charles Carroll of Carrollton, arguably the wealthiest Catholic in Maryland, signed the United States Declaration of Independence during the American Revolution.

+Religious freedom for Christians only was established by Maryland's first constitution, effective November 8, 1776.